xiejw/y/doc/sop.md

 ### Libtorch

-libtorch with mps on mac (amd64)
+libtorch with mps on mac (amd64) and debian (amd64).

-- ensure clang is built-in verison (not customized clang from source code)
+- ensure `clang` is built-in verison (not customized clang from source code)
-- prepare the python env
+- prepare the python venv

 ```
 # prepare the venv